Artists have been using it to improve our paintings ever since. It is the basis for understanding color.

 The addition of blue moves the mountains into the distance.

-How do we show the form of an object?
+show the multi-dimensional form of objects

 We painted cooler and darker colors on the edge of the mangoes to show them turning away from our view.